 The Self-employment Income Support Scheme (SEISS) is a temporary scheme set up by the government to help self-employed people get through the coronavirus pandemic.

 It was initially designed to cover three months, paying out one lump sum to those affected, but it was soon extended to provide further payments.

-The government’s Self-employment Income Support Scheme (SEISS) can be described as the self-employed version of the Coronavirus Job Retention Scheme (CJRS) for employed people.
+The government’s Self-employment Income Support Scheme (SEISS) is essentially the self-employed version of the furlough scheme.

 The amount available under the SEISS has varied for each payment: